 For more information

-Contact the rectory to make arrangements with the clergy, and for details about scheduling, documentation, and other logistical matters.
+Call the rectory office at 202-347-3215 to make arrangements with the clergy, and for details about scheduling, documentation, and other logistical matters.